surrealwaffle/bsp_exorcist/README.md

 traversal subroutines are implemented correctly.
 The root cause of phantom BSP is incorrect splitting planes.

-The leaves of a 3D BSP tree form disjoint, convex volumes defined by splitting planes of each leaf.
-The splitting planes either divide the leaf from other leaves, OR interior volume (within the BSP) from exterior volume (outside the BSP).
+The leaves of a 3D BSP tree form disjoint, convex volumes defined by the splitting planes of each leaf.
+The splitting planes either divide leaves, OR interior volume (within the BSP) from exterior volume (outside the BSP).
 The planes which divide interior from exterior have associated surface data.
 In the presence of double-sided surfaces, planes which divide two interior volumes may also have surface data.

-During BSP-vector intersection tests at a leaf that does not contain double-sided surfaces, Halo finds the BSP2D reference within a leaf associated with the plane that divides the leaf from BSP exterior through the vector.
-In this situation, Halo assumes that the BSP2D located spans the extents of the dividing plane.
-This assumption is based on the sealed world property.
+During BSP-vector intersection tests at a leaf, Halo finds the BSP2D reference within a leaf associated with the last splitting plane intersected.
+Ignoring double-sided surfaces, Halo assumes that if such a BSP2D is found, it must span the extents of the splitting plane within that leaf.
+However, if the leaves of the BSP are not correctly split, then phantom BSP occurs where that assumption does not hold, resulting in excess area being attributed to surfaces.

-However, if the leaf was not split correctly, then phantom BSP occurs when that assumption does not hold, resulting in excess surface area attributed to the located surface.
-This results in the well-known phantom BSP on Danger Canyon.
+In the case of the well-known Danger Canyon ramp phantom BSP, excess surface area is is generated where there is no surface.
+Such instances of phantom BSP can be corrected by testing the vector against the surface to verify that the vector actually intersects the surface.

-If we then perform a surface-vector intersection test to verify that a surface was indeed intersected, holes are presented in the BSP (different from BSP leaks) even in infinite precision, because the dividing planes are incorrect and may cut into valid surface in another leaf.
-This is why con's [ghostbuster](https://opencarnage.net/index.php?/topic/8069-ghostbuster-a-phantom-bsp-tag-fixer-deprecated/) tool produces holes.
-The most obvious example of this is a face of the central pillar on Wizard, as shown below.
+However, consider also the possibility of phantom BSP that occurs over other surfaces.
+Performing the surface-vector intersection test in such instances will create holes in the BSP (different from leaks) because an incorrectly placed splitting plane may cut a valid surface in another leaf.
+This is why con's [ghostbuster](https://opencarnage.net/index.php?/topic/8069-ghostbuster-a-phantom-bsp-tag-fixer-deprecated/) technique produces holes.
+Consider an example from Wizard.

 ![wizard_phantom_bsp](/wizard_phantom_bsp.png)